-This time the eye of the typhoon passed directly over the middle of the island, from east to west, starting its journey at Hualien City.
+Taiwan has been hit by the third typhoon in two weeks.
+This time the eye of the cyclone has passed directly over the middle of the island, from east to west, starting its journey at Hualien City.

 The previous two typhoons kept their eyes offshore but both delivered significant rain and damaging winds.
-Typhoon Megi made a direct hit, and came ashore as the equivalent of a Category 2 hurricane, on the Saffir-Simpson Scale.
+Typhoon Megi made a direct hit, and came ashore as the equivalent of a category 2 hurricane, on the Saffir-Simpson Scale.
 It too delivered heavy rain and damaging winds.

 Reports from Taiwan’s Central Weather Bureau showed steady winds of 100km/h in Taichung City with gusts of 198km/h on Tuesday afternoon.
-Taichung is on the west coast of Taiwan and this suggests that Megi dropped from a Category 3 typhoon to a tropical storm as a result of the Taiwanese geography.
+Taichung is on the west coast of Taiwan and this suggests that Megi dropped from a category 3 typhoon to a tropical storm as a result of the Taiwanese geography.

-Megi gathered the seas to produce 11-metre high waves east of Taiwan.
+Megi gathered the seas to produce 11 metre high waves east of Taiwan.

-On Taiping mountain, since the rain from this typhoon started nearly two days ago, 984mm has fallen with 870mm on Tuesday alone.
+On Taiping mountain, since the rain from this typhoon started nearly two days ago, 984mm has fallen, with 870mm on Tuesday alone!
 This amount of rain on a mountainside is likely to have caused landslides.

 Taiwan has a mountain range running down its spine and this has two effects.
 Firstly it enhances the rain and secondly it disrupts the circulation of a typhoon.

 This is relatively good news for western Taiwan and the coast of mainland China where Megi is next headed.
 A fully fledged typhoon is not going to make it across the mountains.
 The regenerating effects of the warm waters of the Taiwan Strait are not quite enough to rebuild a major typhoon.